SchroSct/facecreep.bash/README.md

 # setup

-In a directory for facecreep add a facecreep.rc.txt and a facecreep.list.txt
+In a directory for facecreep add a facecreep.rc.txt and a facecreep.list.txt, edit facecreep scripts to have this path set in the variable directory=""

 facecreep.rc.txt requires the following in a newline delimited file: